San Antonio Child Custody Lawyer

 - Order for a child under three

-Visitation orders are actually called possession orders in Texas.
-A standard possession order, the most common rendered by family courts, involves both the custodial and non-custodial parents near equal time with their children.
-If both parents live within 100 miles of each other, the non-custodial parent is granted visitation for:
+Visitation orders are called possession orders in San Antonio, Texas.
+A standard possession order, the most commonly rendered by family courts, involves custodial and non-custodial parents near equal time with their children.
+For example, if both parents live within 100 miles of each other, the non-custodial parent is granted visitation for:

 - The first, third and fifth weeks of every month

 - Thursday evenings during the school year

 - A period extending 30 days during the summer

 Suppose the parents live more than 100 miles from each other.
 In that case, the non-custodial parent gets a visitation order that is reduced to one weekend a month, with no midweek visits, more than 42 days in the summer, and every spring break.

 A child custody order can be modified in San Antonio if the standard visitation order does not work for the family or risks the children's safety.
 For example, the judge may decide that the visitation with the non-custodial parent needs to be supervised by a family member or neutral third party.

 Likewise, parents of children under three can use standard visitation orders.
 However, they can also ask for a possession order for a child under three if it meets specific legal criteria.
 For example, the order may need to be modified to favor the mother having most of the time with them if the child is breastfed and not yet weaned.

 Texas law does not mandate that grandparents be given any rights to visitation with their grandchildren.
 However, while they may not automatically be given this right under the family laws in the state, grandparents can still go to court and ask to be blessed visitation with their minor grandchildren.
 They may be granted visitation if: